Saturday, March 17, 2012

 a whispered promise

-in Karbala prostrations.
+in Mecca prostrations.

 Are Jerusalem’s gates beyond repair?